WDI-SEA/notes/06-ruby-rails/rails-intro/readme.md

 If you've already created a folder though, you can initialize the app in a current directory by running:

 ```
-rails new ./ -T -d postgresql
+rails new ./ -d postgresql
 ```

 ***SPECIAL NOTE FOR UBUNTU/DEBIAN USERS***